krasimir/actml/README.md

 ## Context API

 Now when you know about the scope API we could make a parallel with the context API.
-The scope API is more like a local placeholder of information.
+The scope API is more like a local placeholder of data.
 While the context API is globally available and it is more about injecting elements.

-The `run` function accepts a second argument which is the initial context.
+The `run` function accepts a second argument which is the custom context.
 We can pass an object in the format of key-value pairs.
 For example:

 ```js
 const Zoo = ({ message }) => console.log('The message is: ' + message);